ktsu-dev/UniversalSerializer/README.md

 # UniversalSerializer

-A unified serialization library for .NET that provides a consistent API for various serialization formats including JSON, XML, YAML, TOML, MessagePack, Protobuf, and FlatBuffers.
+A unified serialization library for .NET that provides a consistent API for various serialization formats including JSON, XML, YAML, TOML, and MessagePack.

 ## Features

 - **Unified API**: Serialize and deserialize objects with a consistent interface regardless of the format
-- **Multiple Formats**: Support for common text formats (JSON, XML, YAML, TOML) and binary formats (MessagePack, Protobuf, FlatBuffers)
+- **Multiple Formats**: Support for common text formats (JSON, XML, YAML, TOML) and binary formats (MessagePack)
 - **Type Conversion**: Built-in type conversion for non-natively supported types
 - **Polymorphic Serialization**: Support for inheritance and polymorphic types
 - **Dependency Injection**: First-class support for Microsoft DI with fluent configuration